-Q: Is City of Skies YA (Young Adult)?
+Q: Is The Stargem Chronicles YA (Young Adult)?

-A: No. Cozy fantasy is defined as low stakes, with plots centering things like winning a baking contest or planting a garden.
-Books like Legends and Lattes or The Spellshop are great cozy fantasies.
-City of Skies is more whimsical and hopeful than popular epic fantasies like Game of Thrones, but high stakes.
-It is classified as high fantasy romance, a story about good characters overcoming challenges in a dark and brutal world.
+A: I would not call is cozy, but it is much lighter in tone compared to popular grimdark fantasy series (i.e. A Song of Ice and Fire) or popular dark romance books.
+Cozy fantasy is technically defined as low stakes, with plots like winning a baking contest or planting a garden.
+Legends and Lattes or The Spellshop are great cozy fantasies.
+The Stargem Chronicles is comforting, whimsical and hopeful, yet with high stakes.
+It’s a story about kind hearted characters in a dark, brutal world.

 Q: What are the romance tropes?
 Is it enemies to lovers?

-A: This is not an enemies to lovers story, as there are so many good ones out there already!
-City of Skies is a second chance friends-to-lovers romance filled with yearning, angst, and banter.
+A: This is NOT an enemies to lovers story.
+There are so many good ones out there already!
+The Stargem Chronicles is a second chance / friends-to-lovers romance filled with yearning, angst, and banter.
+The MMC is “green flag” Dorian / Aragorn coded, not morally grey at all.
 Other tropes include slow burn, forced proximity, fake dating, touch her and die, hot springs, one horse, and “it’s always been you”.
+Readers who love Rebecca Ross’s books with lots of yearning and sweet romance will enjoy this.

 Q: Is there spice?